BNSC1/android-notes/README.md

 `produceState`: convert non-Compose state into Compose state

-`derivedStateOf`: convert one or multiple state objects into another state
+`derivedStateOf`: calculate one or multiple state objects into another state

 `snapshotFlow`: convert Compose's State into Flows